superjer/tinyc.games/README.md

 1. Install Visual Studio (you can use the free Community Edition) Make sure to check the box for "C++ CMake Tools for Windows."
 This may be under "Desktop development with C++"

+2. Install the [Vulkan SDK](https://vulkan.lunarg.com) (needed for the Vulkan headers and the shader compiler)

-2. Open the tinyc.games folder in Visual Studio.
+3. Open the tinyc.games folder in Visual Studio.
 It should detect the CMake config and set everything up

-3. Use the play button to build & run, e.g. `blocko.exe`
+4. Use the play button to build & run, e.g. `blocko.exe`

 ### Linux